AnkurArohi/Intelligentcarparking/README.md

 We all respond in a yes...but how?

-Answer-> We need to talk about things which afects us, eventhough we can't....
+Answer-> We need to talk about things which affects us, eventhough we can't....
 Thats where we see a possibility of a virtual interface.
 An activity mapper and not just a random activity rather something which definitely affects us in real life-> "MOBILITY" Its saturday,